QAM Modulation

 3. What is the main advantage of using higher-order QAMs with microwave radios?

-4. What are the tradeoffs of higher-order QAMs on RF performance?
+4. What are the trade-offs of higher-order QAMs on RF performance?

 CableFree QAM Modulation Tradeoffs